Code Blue (album)

-Code Blue is the sixth studio album by the Australian rock/synthpop band Icehouse and was released in November 1990 by Regular Records.
-Code Blue peaked at #7 on the Australian album charts.
+Code Blue is the sixth studio album by the Australian rock band Icehouse and was released in November 1990 by Regular Records in Australia and New Zealand.
+Code Blue peaked at #5 on the Australian album ARIA Charts.
+Each of the songs were result of Icehouse songwriter Iva Davies search for unknown stories of Australians.
+Instrumentally, Code Blue was more guitar heavy than the previous studio album Man of Colours, partly due to the influence of the album's producer, Nick Launay.